Almost Kahler forms on rational 4-manifolds: Spherical Taubes currents from big nef classes

 It can be easily shown that if $J$ is del Pezzo then $J\in \mathcal J_{top}$, thus we have

 \begin{cor} If $J$ is del Pezzo, then $\mathcal K_J^c(M)=\mathcal C_{K_J}$.
 In other words, the almost K\"ahler cone either does not contain $-K_J$, or is equal to $\mathcal C_{K_J}$. \end{cor}

-This result also follows from the $J-$inflation approach in \cite{LZ-inflation}, where we establish the almost K\"ahler Nakai-Moishezon criterion for minimal ruled manifolds and rational manifolds with $b^-\leq 8$.
-The $J-$inflation along a smooth $J-$holomorphic subvariety, which is due to McDuff (\cite{Mc2}) and extended by Buse (\cite{Bus}), can be effectively applied to probe the $J-$tamed cone $\mathcal K_J^t$.
-When $J$ is almost K\"ahler, the equality \eqref{tc} makes it useful to probe the almost K\"ahler cone as well.
+This result also follows from the $J-$inflation approach in \cite{Z}.
+The $J-$inflation along a smooth $J-$holomorphic subvariety, which is due to McDuff \cite{Mc2} and extended by Buse \cite{Bus}, can be effectively applied to probe the $J-$tamed cone of a tamed almost complex structure $J$,